-To help tackle the impacts of climate change, the Council is seeking to promote modal shift through the Local Plan.
+- 1.6 To help tackle the impacts of climate change, the Council is seeking to promote modal shift through the Local Plan.
 By reducing the number of vehicles on the roads and encouraging the uptake of more sustainable modes of transport, such as walking, cycling, public transport and EV's.
 The challenges around converting the current diesel and petrol powered fleet to electric are recognised, and so it is understood that EV's are not the sole solution towards the problem.
 The planning policy approach taken towards EVCPs needs to be looked at as part of the bigger picture, and considered alongside the planning policy direction regarding:

 - Air quality

 - Increasing public transport use

 - Decreasing dependency on private cars

-- Provision of walking and cycling routes
+- Provision of walking and cycling routes and measures to support cycling and walking (for example, secure storage and ebike/small electric transport modes)

 - Housing supply

 - Climate Change

 - Urban Development

 - Car parking standards; and

 - Historic environment

-Whilst this is not an exhaustive list, it demonstrates that EV's and the provision of associated charging infrastructure cannot be considered in isolation, as this SPD will demonstrate.
+- 1.7 Whilst this is not an exhaustive list, it demonstrates that EV's and the provision of associated charging infrastructure cannot be considered in isolation, as this SPD will demonstrate.

-EVCP's play a fundamental role in facilitating the shift towards the uptake of EV's, because without the right infrastructure, in the right place at the right time, the promotion of EV's will not be possible.
+- 1.8 EVCP's play a fundamental role in facilitating the shift towards the uptake of EV's, because without the right infrastructure, in the right place at the right time, the circumstances needed to achieve the wider adoption of EV's will not be sufficient.
 Therefore, the purpose of this SPD is provide further guidance to facilitate the required change to ensure the infrastructure that is needed comes forward where it is needed and when it is needed as part of new development.